-The Company's business activity falls within two reportable segments VIZ.
+The Company ø business activity falls within two reportable segments VIZ.
 Power conditioners & savers and Renewable Energy and energy saving appliances.
-Hence, additional disclosures other than those already made in the Financial Statements are required under IND AS "Operating Segments".
-Segments have been identified and reported taking into account the nature of products and services, the differing risks and returns and the internal business reporting systems.
+Hence, additional disclosures other than those already made in the Financial Statements are required under IND AS @Derating Segments ö Sorghents have been identified and reported taking into account the nature of products and services, the differing risks and returns and the internal business reporting systems.
 The accounting policies adopted for segment reporting are in line with the accounting policy of the company with following additional policies for segment reporting.
 Revenue and expenses have been identified to a segment on the basis of relationship to operating activities of the segment.
-Revenue and expenses which relate to the enterprise as a whole and are not allocable to a segment on a reasonable basis have been disclosed as "Unallocable".
+Revenue and expenses which relate to the enterprise as a whole and are not allocable to a segment on a reasonable basis have been disclosed as @Inallocable ö 0

 Segment assets and segment liabilities represent assets and liabilities in respective segments.
-Investments, tax related assets and other assets and liabilities that cannot be allocated to a segment on reasonable basis have been disclosed as "Unallocable".
+Investments, tax related assets and other assets and liabilities that cannot be allocated to a segment on reasonable basis have been disclosed as \mathbb{C} nallocable \mathbb{C} 0

-(Rupees III Lai
+(Rupees in Lab

 Particular As at 31 March, 2024 As at 31 March, 2023

-Commont Dovomo

 Segment Revenue

 Gross Income from Operations

-Power Saving Solutions 119.66 115.00
+1. Power Saving Solutions 119.66 115.00

 2. Renewable Energy Solutions 188.19 -

 3. Unallocated 0.68 2.00

 Total 308.53 117.00

 Segment Result before Tax and Interest

 1. Power Saving Solutions 1.64 (49.45)

 2. Renewable Energy Solutions 30.03 -

 3. Unallocated 0.68 2.00

 Total 32.35 (47.45)

 Segment Capital Employed

 1. Power Saving Solutions 448.30 445.98

 2. Renewable Energy Solutions 170.86 137.76

 3. Unallocated 54.96 54.28

 Total 674.12 638.02